Lee and Karen Duquette,

 sign - wildlife crossing

-This is the first time that the two RV Gypsies ever had a campsite alongside the roadway.
+Below: This was the first time that the two RV Gypsies ever had a campsite alongside the roadway.
 They still had to pay for the site.
 Here they had electric and water but no sewer.
 It was strange having cars drive on the road beside the RV.
+It also meant that the slide-out facing the road could NOT be put out.

 the new yard of the two RV Gypsies